th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/checklist.md

 ```

 # 4. Check microphone and Hermes Led Control
-First setup a [wake word](/pages/installation/manual/configuration.html#3-wake-word), after that you can try it.
+First set up a [wake word](/pages/installation/manual/configuration.html#3-wake-word), after that you can try it.
 The LEDs on the Raspberry Pi should now blink.
 Your wake word got recognized.

 # 5. Check Node-Red